Grade 11 Summer Reading

 Heartrending autobiography written by marvellous writer.

-Your Hate Mail Will Be Graded from Scalzi
+Your Hate Mail Will Be Graded by John Scalzi

 A series of essays exploring topics ranging from the 9/11 attacks to internet trolls.